Fretwells/Equipay/README.md

 - React-Bootstrap
 - Firebase

-This repository builds upon work completed by Daniel Pham, Ryan Carroll, and Shane Fretwell.
+This repository builds upon work completed by Daniel Pham, Ryan Carroll, and myself, Shane Fretwell.
+Any changes seen in the log of this repository are my work alone.